Portsea Pier, Mornington Peninsula, Victoria © Mornington Peninsula

 Melburnians love their city almost as much as they love escaping it – at least for a day or two.
 Whether you're a history buff, foodie or nature-lover, the regions surrounding Melbourne are worth exploring.
 Spend a few days discovering the pretty wine district of the Mornington Peninsula, frolic in the snow-covered mountain peaks of the High Country or have a close encounter with the adorable wildlife population on Phillip Island.
 No matter what your interest, there's a destination for you just a short drive from the city.

-Holiday destinations north of Melbourne
+Where: a two-hour drive north of Melbourne

 Like its name suggests, this is alpine country, known for its snow-covered slopes come winter (June-August).
 If you're not fond of the cold, there are equally as many drawcards to High Country in the warmer months.
 Adventure lovers can tackle all varieties of mountain biking or snowmobiling at Mount Buller.
 Take a drive up to Mount McKay for some of the region's best mountain views, or cycle or horse ride across Mount Stirling.
 Explore the quaint town of Beechworth, one of the best-preserved gold rush-era towns.
 Stop for lunch at The Provenance where you can also bunker down in the converted stables out back.
 Just a half-hour away lies Rutherglen, famous for its fortified wines, and the award-winning eatery, Terrace Restaurant.
 If beer is more your style, follow the High Country Brewery Trail.
-End your adventure at By Circa in Corowa, a restored Art Deco bank with just three guestrooms, a day spa, and butler service.
+End your adventure at Circa 1936 in Corowa, a restored Art Deco bank with just three guestrooms, a day spa, and butler service.

-Holiday destinations south of Melbourne
+Where: a 1.5-hour drive south of Melbourne

 The wilderness of Gippsland stretches from Melbourne to Victoria's border with New South Wales, covering 542 kilometres (337 miles).
 It offers Victoria's largest coastal wilderness area, Wilsons Promontory, which is threaded with walking tracks and wildlife.
 For more of the unique Gippsland landscape, head out to explore the Gippsland Lakes, a network of lakes, marshes and lagoons covering more than 600 square kilometres (230 square miles).
 Go on a guided tour to see the stalactites and stalagmites of Fairy Cave and the calcite-rimmed pools of Royal Cave or spot wildlife at the Buchan Caves Reserve where you can stay in safari-style wilderness retreats.
-Follow the Gippsland Food and Wine Trail for the freshest seafood along the coast, wines at Wild Dog and Tambo wineries, batch beers and gins at Loch Brewery & Distillery, Prom Country Cheese and a local meal at the Tinamba Hotel.
+Follow the Gippsland Food and Wine Trail for the freshest seafood along the coast, wines at Dirty Three Wines and Tambo Wine, batch beers and gins at Loch Brewery & Distillery, Prom Country Cheese and a local meal at the Tinamba Hotel.

 The Great Ocean Road